Aniketc068/OCSPMonitorBot/README.md

 - Admin panel to unblock users
 - Live monitoring of Capricorn `.pem` OCSP status
 - ⏰ Sends **OCSP failure alerts** to your group only **once per hour** to prevent spam
+  - 🆕 Supports multiple groups automatically:
+  - When the bot is added to a group, its chat ID is saved automatically in .env
+  - When the bot is removed or kicked from a group, that chat ID is removed from .env
+- 🧹 OCSP alerts are auto-deleted after 5 minutes from each group
+- 👮 Admin (`MONITOR_USER_ID`) gets notified when bot is added to or removed from a group
 - 🧹 Automatically **deletes the alert message after 5 minutes**
 - 👮‍♂️ Requires **Admin Rights** in the group to send and delete messages

+### 🔄 Dynamic Group Management
+- No manual chat ID setup needed anymore
+- Bot auto-saves any group it's added to
+- Auto-removes chat ID when kicked or removed
+- Keeps `.env` updated live
+- Admin gets a notification when bot is added or removed from any group

 ### Flask API (`/api/certchecker`)